rpgreview/papersandpaychecks/cow-orkers.md

 That was three years ago.
 Since then, Charles the Tall's behavior has not changed, although his shoulders are more slumped, and he visits the Little Adventurer's Room more regularly.

+## 3.3 The Telstra Switch

+by Marg Lewis

+This is another example from actual experiences referring to a person to try to change their home phone plan, but thwarted by a prankster computer that has other ideas.

+Me: I’d like to change my home phone plan.
+Telstra: Certainly Plan A will provide xyz.
+Me: Sounds great, sign me up.
+Telstra: What is your address?
+Me: Strathlea Rd, Strathlea, 3364.
+Telstra: Please hold while I set this up.

+25 minutes later...

+Telstra:Thank you for waiting.
+We are unable to provide a home phone to that address.
+Me: I am calling from my Telstra home phone at this address.
+Telstra: Please hold while I try again.

+25 minutes later...

+Telstra: Thank you for waiting, we definitely can’t provide a home phone service to that address.
+Me: Well I am calling from my Telstra home phone at this address.
+Telstra: How long have you had the service?
+Me: My grandparents had the phone connected to this address in 1926, my grandmother operated the local telephone exchange from this address until 1968, then we switched over to an automatic exchange 5 km down the road, so my family has had a phone at this address for 92 years.
+Telstra: Oh, there must be a problem our end, I’ll get it fixed and call you back.
+Do you have a mobile number?

 # 4.0 Even More Boss and Alternate Settings

 ## 4.1 So You Want it Darker?